 “Finite Rants” is an online project curated by Luigi Alberto Cippini and Niccolò Gravina, a series of visual essays commissioned by Fondazione Prada to filmmakers, artists, intellectuals and scholars.

-The list of authors includes German director and writer Alexander Kluge, Japanese photographer Satoshi Fujiwara, French director Bertrand Bonello, American director and actor Brady Corbet, Swiss economist Christian Marazzi, Argentinian director Eduardo Williams, French directors Caroline Poggi and Jonathan Vinel, REMEMBER, writer and cultural critic Shumon Basar, photographer Alessia Gunawan and AI researcher and professor Kate Crawford.
+The list of authors includes German director and writer Alexander Kluge, Japanese photographer Satoshi Fujiwara, French director Bertrand Bonello, American director and actor Brady Corbet, Swiss economist Christian Marazzi, Argentinian director Eduardo Williams, French directors Caroline Poggi and Jonathan Vinel, REMEMBER, writer and cultural critic Shumon Basar, photographer Alessia Gunawan, AI researcher and professor Kate Crawford and architect Elizabeth Diller.

 As stated by avant-garde director Hans Richter in 1940, the film or video essay is a form of expression capable of creating “images for mental notions” and of portraying concepts.
 Starting from Richter’s ideas, some later theorists identify specific traits in the video essay, such as creative freedom, complexity, reflexivity, the crossing of film genres and the transgression of linguistic conventions.
 “Finite Rants” aims to test the versatility of the visual essay in expressing thought images and demonstrate its relevance in contemporary visual production.